microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/message-createforward.md

 ## Examples

 ### Example 1: Create a draft message in JSON format to forward an existing message
-Here is an example of how to call this API.
+Here's an example of how to call this API.

 ##### Request

-Here is an example of the request.
+Here's an example of the request.

 # [HTTP](#tab/http)
 <!-- {